Wohlstand/libOPNMIDI/README.md

 * Pan (binary panning, i.e. left/right side on/off)
 * Pitch-bender with adjustable range
 * Vibrato that responds to RPN/NRPN parameters
-* Sustain enable/disable
+* Sustain (a.k.a.
+Pedal hold) and Sostenuto enable/disable
 * MIDI and RMI file support
+* Real-Time MIDI API suppor
+* MIDI and RMI file support
 * loopStart / loopEnd tag support (Final Fantasy VII)
 * 111-th controller based loop start (RPG-Maker)
 * Use automatic arpeggio with chords to relieve channel pressure
 * Support for multiple concurrent MIDI synthesizers (per-track device/port select FF 09 message), can be used to overcome 16 channel limit
 * Partial support for GS and XG standards (having more instruments than in one 128:128 GM set and ability to use multiple channels for percussion purposes, and a support for some GS/XG exclusive controllers)
-* CC74 affects a modulator scale
+* CC74 "Brightness" affects a modulator scale (to simulate frequency cut-off on WT synths)
 * Portamento support (CC5, CC37, and CC65)
 * SysEx support that supports some generic, GS, and XG features